 Step 2: Buy Your Hosting and Domain Name

 I recommended signing up for web hosting and registering your domain name with SiteGround.
-Use this link to get started for under $4/month.
-That’s dirt cheap for hosting, plus it includes your domain name and the hosting is extremely high quality.
+Use this link to get started for just a few bucks a month.
+Plus, it includes your domain name and the hosting is extremely high quality.
 I was using a company called HostGator, but I switched to SiteGround for many reasons.
 By the way, it’s really easy to upgrade your hosting plan as your blog grows.
 (I’ve done it.
 Twice.)

 Update: I actually had an agent from BlueHost contact me to try to convert me to using them as my company of choice.
 They offered to pay almost double the commission that SiteGround pays, but again, I turned them down, because I honestly believe SiteGround is the best hosting company available to you.

 There are many blogging platforms out there, including WordPress, Blogger, TypePad and Sitebuilder.
 I suggest using WordPress.
 It’s the most popular blogging platform and in my opinion, there is no competition.

 - WordPress is extremely versatile